uchicago-cs/chiventure/src/npc/README.md

 - See chiventure/include/npc.h for in-code documentation on the nitty-gritty technical details of NPCs.
 - NPCs in chiventure were designed to be a mix of players and items.
 They have inventories like players, and descriptions like items.
 - NPCs are unique in that they can participate in dialogue with the player.
-- NPCs also possess a class struct, which contains a stats struct, much like a player.
+- NPCs also possess a class struct, which contains a stats struct and skill tree, much like a player.

 ### Next Steps for the NPC Module
 - Integrate with chiventure by adding NPCs to the game struct.
-- Complete npc-action module currently contained in the branch npc/action (issue #690) so that NPCs can be spoken and traded with in chiventure.
+- Complete npc-action module currently contained in the branch npc/action so that NPCs can be spoken and traded with in chiventure.
 - Integrate with battle module by making it possible to battle NPCs in a chiventure game.
 - Integrate with WDL so that NPCs can be specified in that format.